SebastiaAgramunt/sebastiaagramunt.github.io/_posts/2024-08-04-python-virtual-environments-with-venv.md

 We have seen so far how to get different python versions in your system and briefly how to install packages using `pip install`.
 In real projects you want to take control over both, python version as well as packages versions and also having a fixed combination of these per project.

 Virtual environments allows you to create a completely separated environment combining a python version with a set of packages in a specific version.
-In this post we will show how to create a virtual environment in different ways.
+In this post we will show how to create a virtual environment using `venv`, the default virtual environment manager in Python.
+As the first post in virtual environments we will also dive a bit deeper on the directories that are created and good practices on maintaining virtual environments.

 ## TLDR

+To create a virtual environment using `venv` command line:

 Save the following `create_environment.sh` in the place where you want to create the virtual environment changing the python version